yuriy2020/DreamGift/README.md

 6. push `choose connection method` and choose `connect your application`

-7. copy string into your code and add the name and password
+7. copy string into your code and replace the name and password

 `/backend/npm i`